Geography crossword puzzle. Geography crossword Difficult questions about Africa

 18. Africa is crossed by the equator and the prime meridian.
 Therefore, the continent can be called the most symmetrical of all existing ones.

-19. It is in Africa that the only surviving wonder of the world is located - the pyramids of Cheops.
+19. It is in Africa that the only surviving wonder of the world is located - the Pyramids of Cheops.

-23. In the Sahara desert there is a unique place called the eye of the Sahara.
+23. In the Sahara Desert there is a unique place called the eye of the Sahara.
 This is a huge crater, with a ring structure and a diameter of 50 kilometers.

 36. Africa produces half of all the gold that is sold in the world.